-Note: Special English as a Second Language (ESL) sections of W131 have been designated for students whose first language is not English.
+Note: Special English as a Second Language (ESL) sections of W001 and W131 have been designated for students whose first language is not English.

-Speech Communication C110 (3 cr.)
-Students with previously acquired competency in public speaking may be eligible for special credit and exemption from this requirement; contact the chairperson of the Department of Communication Studies, Mary strongly recommended.
+Speech Communication R110 (3 cr.)

+Students with previously acquired

+competency in public speaking may be eligible

+for special credit and exemption from this

+requirement; contact the chairperson of the

+Department of Communication Studies,

+Cavanaugh Hall 309, (317) 274-0566.

+Foreign Languages Requirement First-year competency is required and second-year competency is strongly recommended.
 This requirement may be satisfied in one of the following ways:

-Foreign Language First-year competency is required, and second-year competency is